-A coherent technical and strategic evolution of the NREN as a whole is critical to ensure that Canadians from coast to coast to coast have a comparable user experience with the NREN.
+A coherent technical and strategic evolution of the NREN as a whole is critical to ensure that Canadians from coast to coast to coast have a comparable user experience with the NREN, and with users of other countries.
 CANARIE's NREN Program provides funding for RANs to increase the capacity and reliability of existing equipment and infrastructure; to enable network management (tools and training); and to extend the reach of RAN networks to more institutions.